 What is the best penetrating concrete garage floor sealer that repels and prevents oil stains?
 That is the never-ending question of consumers and the challenging quest of companies that sell them.
 The one irritating problem is that as good as these sealers can be at protecting your garage floor from the natural elements, they traditionally do not perform as well when it comes to oil resistance.

 Fortunately, manufacturers have began introducing sealers that resist oil and Concrete Sealers USA is the latest introduction with their PS100 Fluorinated Water, Oil & Salt Repellant Sealer.
-Based on our review and testing, PS100 may indeed be the best penetrating concrete sealer for your garage floor to repel oil and resist oil stains.
+Based on our review and testing, PS100 may indeed be one of the top performing penetrating concrete sealers at resisting oil and oil stains for your garage floor.

 As a quick refresher about garage floor sealers, it’s important to understand that penetrating sealers are non-film forming.
 Unlike a coating that creates a film-forming topical seal, penetrating sealers penetrate into the upper layers of the concrete surface to react with the minerals within.

 This reaction creates and forms a breathable barrier at the sub surface that resists and repels most liquids.
 Since this barrier is not a coating, the concrete retains the same slip resistance, texture, and appearance in most cases.

 However, because penetrating sealers do not form a topical coating, petroleum products such as oil are more prone to staining the immediate concrete surface.

 Before we discuss our review of PS100 and why we think it challenges the best garage floor sealers at repelling oil and oil stains, it’s important to learn how these types of sealers work.